CrashOverride85/zc95/README.md

 The main board is built using through hole parts, with the output and front panel PCBs being mostly SMD (requiring hand-soldering of a few through hole parts) - but using parts available through the JLCPCB SMT assembly service.

+The ZC95 now has a channel on [Joanne's E-Stim Community discord](https://discord.gg/HbGKY2t), see Estim control boxes -> zc95.
+Please drop by and say hello 🙂

 ### Assembled ZC95
 ![zc95]